CanerErgez/laravel-state-machine/docs/first_transition.md

 # Create First Transition
 Transitions are so IMPORTANT!

-Because all state changes work in Transition system.
+Because all state changes work in the Transition system.

-Let's look example transition.
+Let's look at example transition.

-In ;
+In `App/Services/PostStateMachine/Transitions/ExampleTransition.php`;

 	namespace App\Services\PostStateMachine\Transitions;